Machine Learning and Transformers for Thyroid Carcinoma Diagnosis: A Review: Introduction

-Recent global epidemiological studies indicate a rise in abnormal thyroid nodules, linked to an upsurge in genetic cellular activity.
+Recent global epidemiological studies indicate a rise in abnormal \ac{TN}, linked to an upsurge in genetic cellular activity.
 This suggests an increase in normal cell functions, with anomalies classified into four primary types: \ac{FTC}, \ac{PTC}, \ac{MTC}, and \ac{ATC} \cite{castellana2020can,hitu2020microrna,giovanella2020eanm,ferrari2020novel}.
-Elements like exposure to radiation, Hashimoto's thyroiditis, psychological factors, and genetic components, alongside advances in technologies of of detection, appear these cancers.
+Elements like exposure to radiation, Hashimoto's thyroiditis, psychological factors, and genetic components, alongside advances in technologies of detection, appear in these cancers.
 These factors can cause chronic health issues like diabetes and blood pressure instability.
-The cell cancer volume is a key to evaluating the aggressiveness and prognosis of \ac{TC}'s, with cell nuclei detection offering alternative markers for evaluating cancer cell proliferation. \Ac{CAD} systems have gained prominence in \ac{TC} analysis, improving diagnostic accuracy and reducing interpretation times \cite{jin2020ultrasound,khammari2023high}.
+The cell cancer volume is key to evaluating the aggressiveness and prognosis of \ac{TC}'s, with cell nuclei detection offering alternative markers for evaluating cancer cell proliferation. \Ac{CAD} systems have gained prominence in \ac{TCD} analysis, improving diagnostic accuracy and reducing interpretation times \cite{khammari2023high}.
 Radiomics, particularly through \ac{US} imaging \cite{hamza2023hybrid}, has emerged as an efficient diagnostic method.
-The American College of Radiology's \ac{TIRADS} categorizes thyroid nodules from benign to malignant \cite{tessler2017acr, tessler2018thyroid, ABCD1}.
+The American College of Radiology's \ac{TIRADS} categorizes \acp{TN} from benign to malignant \cite{ tessler2018thyroid}.
 Despite available open-source tools for nodule analysis, accurately identifying them remains a challenge, reliant on radiologists' experience and the subjective nature of visual image analysis \cite{zhou2020differential}.